pressbooks/local-dev-environment/README.md

 2. In PHPStorm, open the `Database` menu (on the right side of the IDE), click the `+` button and add a new `MariaDB` connection.
 3. Enter the following connection data:
     - The `host` and `port` values obtained by running `lando info` earlier
-    - user: wordpress
+    - user: pressbooks_oss_user
-    - password: wordpress
+    - password: secretpassword
-    - database: wordpress
+    - database: pressbooks_oss

 ### Notes
 - The sample database includes a single empty public book and a single super admin user with a username / password of `admin / admin`.